ChewKeanHo/researches-filesystems-hierarchy/_Project/etc/README.md

 [![banner](/.internals/trademarks/animated-banner_1200x100.svg)](#)

-This directory houses all configuration files.
+This output directory houses all configuration files.

 It is a practice to house the configuration files using `trademark` and `product` sub-directories organization.
 This can significantly reduces